2/20/2025

 Operator

-Your next question comes from the line of Mason Turrico with Stevens.
+Our next question comes from the line of Mason Currico with Stevens.
 Your line is open.

 speaker

 Great.
 Hey, thanks for the questions here.
-Could you talk about initial doc reception to the phase four data in that combo cataract trials?
-Then there been a noticeable change at all in utilization following you guys releasing that.
-And then just as a second follow up there for the MACs where payment dynamics for the J code and pro fee are farthest along.
-Could you just talk about what utilization looks like in the combo cataract setting in those jurisdictions?
+Could you talk about initial doc reception to the Phase 4 data in that combo cataract trials?
+There have been noticeable change at all in utilization um following you guys releasing that and then just as a second follow-up there for the maps where payment dynamics for the j code and pro fee are far this along could you just talk about what utilization looks like in the combo cataract setting uh in those jurisdictions

 speaker